Falls to Hotham Alpine Crossing project

 Why is the Falls to Hotham Alpine Crossing being developed?

 The existing walk between Falls Creek and Mount Hotham follows a 37-kilometre, three-day and two-night route as part of the long Australian Alps Walking Track.
-The Falls to Hotham Alpine Crossing Master Plan outlines an improved 57-kilometre, five-day and four-night route which will take in the Diamantina Spur and Razorback with an optional ascent of Mount Feathertop.
+The Falls to Hotham Alpine Crossing Master Plan outlines an improved 57-kilometre, multi-day route which will take in the Diamantina Spur and Razorback with an optional ascent of Mount Feathertop.

 The proposed extended track will take in the most scenic parts of the nearby landscape, create a more accessible experience, and help to manage walker impacts.